davewat/gitcache/README.md

 # gitcache
 Save bandwidth on duplicate pull requests with a gitcache
-# git cache
-Create a git cache to SAVE BANDWIDTH

 ### Purpose
 With many local hosts that are frequently grabbing the latest update of a remote git repository, significant bandwith can be saved by having a single, local git repo that is constantly updated with the latest version of the remote repo and the other local hosts usig the local cache for pulls.